African Civilization Society: Colonization efforts

-In 1864, the ACS moved their headquarters to Weeksville, Brooklyn, which was a free Black community established decades earlier as an alternative to emigration to Liberia.
-Prominent Black Americans such as Frederick Douglass, James McCune Smith, and James W. C. Pennington were suspicious of the ACS because of their association with the white-led American Colonization Society, which was similar in mission and opposed by the majority of free Black Americans.
-A local chapter, the New York State Colonization Society, kept their offices in the same building and provided several members on the eighteen-member ACS board of directors.
-However, Garnet announced in 1860 that the ACS had no connection to the American Colonization Society, asserting that their mission did not disrupt slavery, whereas ACS worked against it explicitly.
+In 1864, the ACS moved their headquarters to Weeksville, Brooklyn, which was a free Black community established in the late 1830s as an alternative to emigration to Liberia.
+Prominent Black Americans such as Frederick Douglass, James McCune Smith, and James W. C. Pennington were suspicious of the ACS because of their association with the white-led American Colonization Society, which was opposed by the majority of free Black Americans.
+A local chapter of the American Colonization Society, the New York State Colonization Society, kept their offices in the same building and provided several members on the eighteen-member African Civilization Society board of directors.
+However, Garnet announced in 1860 that the African Civilization Society had no connection to the American Colonization Society, asserting that the white-led organization's mission did not disrupt slavery, whereas the Black-led organization worked against it explicitly.
 At a May 1863 meeting of the ACS, Douglass charged that their constitution was "the fruits of the same vine as colonizationists" and "'the same Robfit Colonization' with a new skin".
 Douglass had argued in a speech four years earlier that: "The African Civilization Society says to us, go to Africa ...
-To which we simply reply, 'we prefer to remain in America;'".
+To which we simply reply, 'we prefer to remain in America'".